Proviesec/PSFuzz/README.md

-# pro-sec-fuzz
+# pro-sec-fuzz - Proviesec Fuzz Scanner

-Proviesec Fuzz Scanner
+Discover with ProSecFuzz hidden files and directories on a web server.